 Nikki Jones is Professor of African American Studies at UC-Berkeley.
-Her work focuses on the experiences of Black women, men, and youth with the criminal justice system, policing, and with various forms of violence.
-Professor Jones is the author of two books: Between Good and Ghetto: African American Girls and Inner-City Violence (2010) and The Chosen Ones: Black Men and the Politics of Redemption (June 2018), which was named a 2018 CHOICE Outstanding Academic Title.
+Her work focuses on the experiences of Black women, men, and youth with the criminal legal system, policing, and violence.
+Professor Jones is the author of two books: Between Good and Ghetto: African American Girls and Inner-City Violence (2010) and The Chosen Ones: Black Men and the Politics of Redemption (June 2018), which received the Michael J. Hindelang Outstanding Book Award from the American Society of Criminology in 2020.
 Her current research efforts are focused on the systematic analysis of video records that document routine encounters between police and civilians, with a focus on encounters that involve the police and Black youth in high-surveillance neighborhoods.
 These records are housed in the Justice Interaction Lab in the Department of African American Studies at UC-Berkeley.
 Professor Jones is also a faculty affiliate with the Center for Race and Gender; the Department of Women and Gender Studies; and the Center for the Study of Law and Society at UC-Berkeley.

 UC Berkeley African American Studies professor Nikki Jones has won the 2020 Michael J. Hindelang Award.
 The national honor given by the American Society of Criminology recognizes a book published within the past three years that makes the most outstanding contribution to research in criminology.
 Jones recently received the award for her book The Chosen Ones: Black Men and the Politics of Redemption.
 Through the use of ethnographic interviews with inner-city police officers and recordings of police encounters collected by and alongside law enforcement, the book delves into the reasons why violence persists in inner cities, despite the presence of adequate funding and resources.